ClimateMatchAcademy/course-content/projects/docs/continuing_your_project_after_the_course.md

 To apply for extended resources, **submit a concise two-page project proposal** by the deadline.
 You can find the application form here: https://airtable.com/appLHqbcnAQ1EUO47/shrN2tosRAzeZ4Yg0

+It includes detailed information about the format and content your proposal should have.

 The strongest proposals will:

 * directly build on, and be supported by, analyses conducted during the course and the following month;